 Instructions

-- Preheat the oven to 350F and line a muffin tin with liners.
+- Preheat the oven to 350F and line a muffin pan with muffin liners.

-- In a small bowl, combine flour, baking soda, baking powder, salt, cinnamon, and nutmeg, Whisk to combine.
+- In a small bowl, combine flour, baking soda, baking powder, salt, cinnamon, and nutmeg.
+Stir to combine the dry ingredients.
 Set aside.

-- In a bowl of a standing mixer, combine 1/3 cup honey/maple syrup and 1 banana.
-(Tip: You need 1/3 cup of sweetener total, so to save on dishes, I fill a 1/3 measuring cup halfway with honey and then top it off with maple syrup.)
-Using the whisk attachment, turn the mixer on medium-low and set the timer for 3 minutes.
+- In a bowl of a stand mixer or a large bowl, combine honey, maple syrup, and 1 banana.
+(Tip: You need ⅓ cup of sweetener total, so to save on dishes, I fill a ⅓ measuring cup halfway with honey and then top it off with maple syrup.)
+Using the whisk attachment, turn the mixer on medium-low and mix for 3 minutes (or use an electric mixer).
 The mixture should be very smooth and very well combined when the timer goes off.

-- Add the melted butter, Greek yogurt, egg, and vanilla and mix well, scraping down the sides of the bowl if needed.
+- Add the remaining wet ingredients of melted butter, Greek yogurt, egg, and vanilla and mix well, scraping down the sides of the bowl if needed.

 - Fold in the mashed banana and dry ingredients with a spatula until JUST combined.

-- Divide the batter evenly between 12 muffin tins.
-Each muffin tin should be about halfway full with about 2 heaping Tbsp of batter each.
+- Divide the batter evenly between 12 muffin cups, filling each about halfway full with 2 heaping Tablespoons of batter.
 Gently tap the muffin tin on the counter to pop any air bubbles.

-- Using your fingers, pinch off some crumb topping and break it apart over the muffins.
+- Using your fingers, pinch some crumb topping and break it apart over the muffins.

-- Bake the muffins for 18-20 minutes, or until a toothpick entered in the center comes out clean.
+- Bake the muffins for 18-20 minutes, or until a toothpick inserted in the center comes out clean.
+Let cool on a wire rack.

-- Best served warm but keep well for a couple of days in a container with a lid.
+- These banana and nut muffins are best served warm but keep well for a couple of days in an airtight container.
+They also freeze well in freezer bags.

 So good!